-NOTE: Only on the driver's window, the auto reverse function is disabled when you continuously pull up the switch.
+NOTE: The driver's window auto reverse function is disabled when you continuously pull up the switch.

 If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function could be disabled.
 If the power window system needs to be reset after reconnecting the battery or installing the fuse, do this: